collage by the author

 screenshots by the author

-In the comedy series Seinfeld, George Costanza (proudly) claims to be the architect behind a new addition to the Guggenheim Museum, yet pointedly refuses to set foot inside the Guggenheim.
+In the comedy series Seinfeld, George Costanza (proudly) claims to be the architect behind a new addition to the Guggenheim Museum, yet pointedly refuses to set foot inside.
 Even the architect of the Guggenheim is not much of a Guggenheimer.

 Janet Koenig